-So you’ll get the chance to see many of Sherman’s photos, specifically the often ambiguous staged photos of herself that challenge expectations and raise issues around stereotypes.
+So you get the chance to see many of Sherman’s photos, specifically the often ambiguous staged photos of herself that challenge expectations and raise issues around stereotypes.

 Dates and tickets

-If you go, you might catch one of two smaller exhibitions in the same building:
+If you go, you might catch a smaller exhibition in the same building: